 Using Idea and Feedback States (Unsorted, Backlog & Archived)

-As product people, you want to encourage the generation of ideas and sharing of feedback from internal and external stakeholders, while finding a balance to not causing an overwhelm of information and another unmaintained backlog.
 Within Ideas and Feedback, there are three different states - Unsorted, Backlog and Archived to help you keep on top of a manageable product backlog.
 Here are the key differences and how you can use them effectively.

 Utilizing the different states, allows you to manage the (hopefully) large amount of feedback that you get directly from customers or via internal stakeholders (e.g. Sales, Support, Success) as you triage and add to any relevant ideas to assist validation and prioritization.

 Unsorted is where all new feedback comes in, from whichever source you integrate with ProdPad.
 You can bring feedback into ProdPad from multiple places, including via custom integrations, our API, or through a ProdPad customer feedback portal.
 Unsorted is where you can review all new feedback and decide what to do next.
 You can also begin to link it with Ideas.
 Feedback can stay here until you are happy that you have all the information you need to decide if it is relevant and belongs in the feedback Backlog, or should be Archived for later.

 Feedback is moved into the Backlog once you have made an initial assessment, and decided it's something you want to actively review.
 This is also the state where you can use DotBot to spot connections between Ideas and Feedback.